 Public revenue ratio: consolidated public revenue (central government, local government, social security funds) in % of GDP.
 Public spending ratio: consolidated public expenditure (central government, local government, social security funds) in % of GDP.

 Data source: OSL (Government tax statistics, Government finance statistics, GDP Estimate).

-The public revenue ratio (consolidated public revenue of central government, local government, social security funds in relation to GDP) in Liechtenstein has been stable for the last two decades at a low level of approx. 20% (2017: 19.6%).
+The public spending ratio (consolidated revenues of the central government, local government and social security funds in relation to GDP) has remained very stable in Liechtenstein for two decades at a low level of approximately 20% (2016: 20.2%).
 The public spending ratio in 2012 (consolidated expenditure of the central government, local government and social security funds in relation to GDP) was strongly influenced by the sharp temporary increase in public expenditure in the course of securing funding of the central government pension insurance.
-Also the public spending ratio has settled at around 20% in recent years (2017: 20.5%).